robertdebock/learn-terraform/BASIC/build-infrastructure-dbaas.md

 ## Questions

-1. What are valid choises for `version`?
+1. What are valid choices for `version`?
 2. What happens if I change the `version` to this resource?
 3. Could I make a virtual machine and install MySQL myself?